tisaconundrum2/UsefulKnowledge/README.md

  - simply a printed piece of paper that contains a cryptocurrency address `considered to be more confusing and complicated to set up`

+# A Place to buy full Open Software
+codecanyon.net